-institutionalised - either because Germany would be seen to pay the bill for a Europeanised welfare system, or because German citizens' benefits would be lowered.
-One can assume that this German scepticism will also affect intergovernmental negotiations in the European Council.
+Secondly, we find a significant difference at the country level, namely between Germany on the one hand and Spain and Poland on the other.
+We explain this difference by the fact that Germans are afraid of having to bear high costs if a European welfare system becomes institutionalised - either because Germany is seen to pay the bill for a Europeanised welfare system, or because German citizens' benefits would be lowered.
+One can assume that this German scepticism may also affect intergovernmental negotiations in the European Council.
 The German government could slow down the Europeanisation of social policy since this policy is supported only by a part of the German population.
-Otherwise, findings indicate that a (narrow) majority of German respondents support the notion that the EU addresses unemployment in the poorest member countries, the idea of a harmonised European minimum wage and the introduction of uniform social standards.
-The wording of the items indicated that Europeanisation of social policy would raise individual costs.
+Otherwise, findings indicate that a (narrow) majority of German respondents supports the notion that the EU addresses unemployment in the poorest member countries, the idea of harmonised European minimum wage and the introduction of uniform social standards.
+The wording of the items indicated that Europeanisation of social policy will raise individual costs.
 Even under this condition, a clear majority of citizens in Spain and Poland, and a narrow majority in Germany speak in favour of Europeanisation of social policy.

-However, the conclusions which can be drawn from our analysis should be limited for four reasons.
-First, the European Union consists of 28 member countries, but our investigation was carried out in only three of them.
+However, the conclusions which can be drawn from our analysis should be limited for four reasons: Firstly, the European Union consists of 28 member countries, but our investigation was carried out in only three of them.
 Although, we have chosen the three countries according to the level of general modernisation and social spending rate, we cannot state that we have captured all the variances between the 28 countries.
 Thus, further research is needed.
-Second, although we applied a mixed mode survey including CATI and CAPI to reduce the possibility of coverage error, we could not accommodate all possible selection or measurement effects caused by the different interview modes (Vannieuwenhuyze et al., 2010).
-Third, our analysis relates solely to the attitudes of individual citizens.
+Secondly, although we applied a Mixed Mode survey including CATI and CAPI to use the advantage of reducing coverage error, we could not accommodate all possible selection or measurement effects caused by the different interview modes (Vannieuwenhuyze et al., 2010).
+Thirdly, our analysis relates solely to the attitudes of individual citizens.
 The activities of interest groups, political parties, governments and other political actors were not investigated.
 These actors can, in fact, adopt and shape citizens' attitudes and feed into the political process.
 Our study does not allow us to say whether and how political elites affect the attitudes of citizens, and thus generate new cleavages.
-Finally, our data do not allow us to test if citizens' general attitudes towards welfare redistribution influence attitudes towards a European welfare state.
+Finally, our data do not allow to test if citizens' general attitudes towards welfare redistribution influence attitudes towards a European welfare state.
 High approval rates on Europeanised social policy may indicate that respondents generally speak out for raising social expenditure, no matter on which level - national or European.
-Additional analyses from the European Social Survey 2008 show (detailed results are available on request) that Polish and Spanish respondents (as citizens of countries with low GDP compared to Germany) are indeed more in favour of (national) welfare state redistribution than the Germans are.
+Additional analyses from European Social Survey 2008 show (detailed results are available on request) that Polish and Spanish respondents (as citizens of countries with low GDP compared to Germany) are indeed more in favour of (national) welfare state redistribution than the Germans are.
 However, country differences are quite small.
 Thus, these findings cannot be seen as a clear vote against enhancing social policy at the European level.